givtnl/Givt.RAG.iOS/rag-api-client/docs/ParticipantsAPI.md

     open class func startEventForParticipant(eventId: String, id: String, completion: @escaping (_ data: Void?, _ error: Error?) -> Void)
 ```

+Marks a given participation in an event as Started

+Marks the given participant for the given event as Started so backers can be notified of the new status

 ### Example
 ```swift